 In the Netherlands, surplus sludge of public STPs is not applied for fertilization and soil improvement of agricultural soil.
-Therefore, leaching to groundwater is not expected and thus monitoring data for groundwater are not required for the Dutch authorisation of Care Plus Anti-Insect DEET Roll-on 30%.
+Therefore, leaching to groundwater is not expected and thus monitoring data for groundwater are not required for the Dutch authorisation of Care Plus Anti-Insect DEET 50% Spray.